-1.3 Sources of Funding
+Sources of Funding

 The NLMFC has traditionally been self-supporting from a funding perspective, primarily through matching the terms of its borrowing program to the lending program for municipal capital works projects.
 The NLMFC has independent banking arrangements, including facilities to provide short-term financing of cash flow deficiencies and investment of temporary cash surpluses.
+The NLMFC's day-to-day affairs are managed by employees of the Department of Finance and the NLMFC is billed quarterly by the Province for reimbursement of these expenses on a cost recovery basis.

-1.4 Operational Information
+Operational Information

-The day-to-day affairs of the NLMFC are managed by employees of the Department of Finance and the NLMFC is billed quarterly by the Provincial Government for reimbursement of these expenses on a cost recovery basis.
+The day-to-day affairs of the NLMFC are managed by employees of the Department of Finance and the NLMFC is billed quarterly by the Province for reimbursement of these expenses on a cost recovery basis.

 Contact information is as follows: